thegauravthakur/vicks/README.md

 ### Creating a Client

-You can create a client with default configurations and use it to make requests.
+You can create a client with custom configurations and use it to make requests.
 These configurations will be used for all the requests made using this client.
 You can find a list of all the available options [here](#Default-Configurations-and-Options).
 You can use as many clients as you want.
 Each client will have its own interceptor system and default configurations.
+There will be no interference between the clients.

 ```ts
 import { vicks } from "vicks";